 Interestingly, 99% of the pancreas function revolves around releasing enzymes to help with digestion.
 Meaning insulin is a very small part of its role.

-So a 6 inch organ, of which only 1% of its function is dedicated to controlling blood glucose levels, is the reason behind type 1 diabetes.
+So a 6 inch organ, of which only 1% of its function is dedicated releasing insulin, is the difference between having and not having type 1 diabetes.

 What is type 1 diabetes

 Type 1 diabetes is an autoimmune disease.
-This means your immune system has targeted the cells of the pancreas that release insulin and destroys them.
-This leaves the person unable to control their own blood glucose levels and until the discovery of insulin this was a death sentence.
+This means your immune system has targeted the beta cells of the pancreas, that release insulin, and destroys them.
+This leaves the person unable to control their own blood glucose levels.
+Until the discovery of insulin in 1921 this was a death sentence.

 Contrary to popular belief, you are not born with type 1 diabetes.
 You develop it.
 The overwhelming majority of people who develop type 1 will do so in childhood.
-There are though, those individuals who develop diabetes well into adulthood.
+Though, there are people who develop diabetes well into adulthood.

 What are the symptoms of type 1 diabetes?

 If you’re reading this you have likely experienced these.
-The symptoms for type 1 come on rather rapidly.
+Symptoms occur rather rapidly.
+Usually over the course of a few weeks.
 They include weight loss, thirst, dry mouth, blurred vision, genital itching, tiredness and fatigue amongst others.

 What causes type 1 diabetes?